 Bias in decision-making:

 If AI systems are trained on biased or incomplete data, it can lead to unfair results.
 The result can be more severe in hiring, lending, or law enforcement, which carry legal and reputational risks.
 For example, Amazon had to scrap its AI recruiting tool after it was discovered to discriminate against female candidates.
+This makes bias one of the most common challenges in AI development that teams must address early rather than post-deployment.

 Lack of transparency: